 There are drivers out there that don’t like e-logs but I would guess they have never tried them.
 They argue it will hurt their income.
 The logic makes no sense because of the 1-minute system it uses and it does give you extra time to work with.
 Before my company switched I was totally against e-logs.
 Once I got one I loved it.
 It does make for a lot less work.
 There is no way I would ever drive for a company anymore that uses paper logs.

-Another advantage, the e-log will not let you work illegally.
-It will warn you before you get into that situation.
+Another advantage, the e-log can’t prevent you from driving illegally, but it will warn you before you get into that situation.
 For example, it will alert you when you are 1 hour from your allotted driving time or 14-hour limit, then again when you’re 30 minutes away and again when you’re 15 minutes away.
 If you do run illegally it will be your decision and an inspection officer will know it.

-There is a 2-hour exemption, the safe haven rule, that can be used to drive over your 11 hours but that is something your trainer will have to go into.
+There is a 2-hour exemption, the safe haven rule, that can be used to drive over your 11 hours but that applies only to hazmat drivers.
+Many driver think it applies to all drivers, but that isn’t the case.
 However, here is where you get an explanation of the rule.
 If it doesn’t make sense right now, don’t worry about it.
 Ask your trainer to go into it.

 Another thing many drivers don’t think about.
 An inspection officer can determine your average speed by figuring out how long it took you to get from one place to another based on your log.
 So, if your log says you traveled 140 miles in 2 hours, and the speed limit along the route you took is 55 MPH you will get a speeding ticket.
 So just make sure you watch the speed limits wherever you go.